Getting Started

 • Migration guide -- new 0.4.x to 0.5.0 migration guide.

-• Canary docs at /next/ -- canary docs deploy to /next/ on GitHub Pages alongside the latest stable build at the root.
+• Canary docs at /next/ -- canary builds deploy alongside the stable build at the root.

-• Operator reference -- log and debug operators documented; map and schema clarified.
+• Operator reference -- log and debug documented; map and schema clarified.

-• Claude Code skills -- Agent Skills for authoring Routecraft adapters and capabilities are bundled at the repo root.
+• Claude Code skills -- Agent Skills for authoring adapters and capabilities bundled at the repo root.

 v0.4.0 Pre-release